Updated: Sep 11

 Fact: Over 70% of Australians now sleep for 7 hours or less with over 33% getting just 5-6 hours.

 Fact: Sleep disorders cost the Australian economy more than $5.1 billion a year in health care and indirect costs.

 Fact: More than 1.5 million Australian adults, 9% of the adult population, now suffer from sleep disorders.

-Fact: Poor quality and lack of sleep can affect our mood, productivity and has been suggested to impact on back and neck pain.
+Fact: Poor quality and lack of sleep can affect our mood, and productivity and have been suggested to impact back and neck pain.

-So... surely the solution is for everyone to just get more sleep each night?
+So, surely the solution is for everyone to just get more sleep each night?
 If only that was the case.
 With busier lives, demanding jobs, family or money pressures, this is impossible for most.
-However, instead of worrying about the number of hours sleep you can’t get, focus on the quality of the sleep you can get.
-For many of us, a sensible, regular bedtime and a comfortable bed and pillow are the key to sleeping well.
+However, instead of worrying about the number of hours of sleep you can’t get, focus on the quality of the sleep you can get.
+For many of us, a sensible, regular bedtime and a comfortable bed and pillow are the keys to sleeping well.

-We spend more time in our bed than our car, yet most of us would not think to test out a mattress before purchasing.
+We spend more time in our beds than in our cars, yet most of us would not think to test out a mattress before purchasing.
 Check that your mattress has not exceeded its life expectancy, which on average is 8 years, as this may have a huge impact on achy or stiff joints.

 Many of us underestimate just how much of a difference having the right pillow makes to the quality of our sleep and how we feel.
-If you suffer with neck and shoulder pain, you may find your pillow's the culprit.
+If you suffer from neck and shoulder pain, you may find your pillow is the culprit.

 You’re sleeping environment.